 This innovative classroom-based program teaches child development, tolerance, an appreciation for differences, and emotional literacy.
 A baby makes monthly classroom visits with his/her mother and a trained facilitator, giving students the opportunity to interact with and learn from the baby.

 This program teaches children the importance of using virtues in their daily lives and provides them with support to build their self esteem as they attempt to name and put the virtues in action.

 This fast paced active learning program addresses bullying and classroom dynamic from a proactive standpoint.
 It builds critical thinking skills through various activities.
 It empowers the students to use kindness as a tool of impact and change through collaboration among students.

 Our students are encouraged to see themselves as an integral part of our environment, embracing the challenge of protecting it by acting responsibly and positively.
 Our Grade 5 class takes care of our school environment by encouraging and managing our recycling and composting programs.

-The Lead Young program focuses on 16 leader qualities taught in the context of leading.
+The Kid Lead program focuses on 16 leader qualities taught in the context of leading.
 The program conditions young leaders to respond automatically as team builders and problem solvers.